mslinn/sbt-ethereum-docs/gitbook/overview.md

-# sbt-ethereum Overview
+# Overview

-There are three types of activities you can perform with `sbt-ethereum`:
+There are three types of activities you can perform with the the family of projects powered by `sbt-ethereum`:

-  1. Running ad-hoc, interactive SBT tasks, performed in the SBT REPL.
-     These tasks are provided by `sbt-ethereum`.
+  1. Use `eth-command-line` to interactively run ad-hoc commands.
+     These commands are actually SBT tasks and settings defined by `sbt-ethereum`, which you type into the SBT REPL.
+     You do not need to know SBT, or Scala, or even be a programmer, in order to use `eth-command-line`.
-  2. Defining and running SBT tasks that wrap the above `sbt-ethereum` SBT tasks into custom SBT tasks for your needs.
+  2. Define and run SBT tasks that wrap the `sbt-ethereum` SBT tasks into custom SBT tasks for your needs.
-  3. Compiling and running a program that executes Solidity programs using functionality provided by `sbt-ethereum`.
+  3. Compile and run Scala programs that execute Solidity programs using functionality provided by `sbt-ethereum`.
+     This is particularly useful when integrating Solidity into existing infrastructure.

 ## Getting Started
   1. Obtain a token from [infura.io](https://infura.io) and store it in an environment variable called `INFURA_TOKEN`.